NorskHelsenett/RabbitMq-IntegrationSample/RabbitMq_Stream_integration/ReadMe.md

 There is also examples for other languages(Java and Go).

 ## Stream client
 Client for consuming streams.
-This example is work in progress.
+This client is work in progress.
 * [.net stream client](https://github.com/rabbitmq/rabbitmq-stream-dotnet-client)